-We offer up to two pupillages for the period of twelve months starting in October every other year, provided that the candidates from whom we receive applications meet our criteria for selection.
-These include ability, both practical and academic, personality and aptitude, together with the commitment and flexibility to face the challenges of a changing and demanding profession.
+We offer up to two pupillages for the period of twelve months starting in October every other year, provided that the candidates from whom receive we applications meet our criteria for selection.
+These include ability, both practical and academic, personality and aptitude, together with the commitment and flexibility to face the chal-lenges of a changing and demanding profession.